gmurphey/jekyll-prism-plugin/README.md

 # Jekyll Prism Plugin

-The Jekyll Prism plugin is a replacement for native Pygments syntax highlighting in Jekyll.
-It uses the [Prism Syntax Highlighter][http://prismjs.com/].
+The Jekyll Prism plugin is a replacement for native Pygments syntax highlighting in [Jekyll](http://github.com/mojombo/jekyll/).
+It uses the [Prism Syntax Highlighter](http://prismjs.com/).

 ## The Setup